Updated February 9, 2021

 - Data breaches—both against executives/employees and customer accounts

 - Sale of how-to guides on any of the above threats

 Malicious activity is happening on the dark web, whether or not retailers know about it.
 Discovery tools are critical for exposing threats and giving retailers the power to stay informed, act on cybercriminals, adapt their security processes, and prevent future attacks.

 OSINT tools are crucial for discovering brand mentions in a variety of contexts, from customer sentiment circulating through social media, to posts on dark web marketplaces and discussion forums.
 Finding this information can mean the difference between customer loyalty and a PR disaster, or securing vs. jeopardizing physical and digital retail assets.

 Retail security’s needs from OSINT are constantly evolving to match new technologies and threat tactics.
 Protecting assets and minimizing loss are just skimming the surface of what OSINT can do for retail.
 OSINT tools enable retailers to source operations, protect executives and employees abroad, provide situational awareness around shareholders, and monitor the global economy, events, and political climates to assess impacts on retail operations.

-Open source intelligence tools like Echosec and Beacon are used worldwide by retail security seeking real-time, 24/7 intelligence to protect customers, employees, executives, and assets against active threats.
+Open source intelligence tools like The Echosec Systems Platform are used worldwide by retail security seeking real-time, 24/7 intelligence to protect customers, employees, executives, and assets against active threats.